 - Bow Avenue: 94 parking stalls near the river and 2 blocks from Banff Avenue

-- East side of Central Park parking lot (closest to Banff Park Museum National Historic Site): There are very few sites here, so I wouldnโt count on getting a parking spot unless you get there very early in the morning.
+- East side of Central Park parking lot (closest to Banff Park Museum National Historic Site): There are very few sites here, so I wouldn’t count on getting a parking spot unless you get there very early in the morning.

-If you canโt find parking in the town of Banff (or donโt want to drive around looking), park at the Lake Minnewanka Park & Ride (Google Maps pin) on Lake Minnewanka Scenic Drive.
-Parking is free and the Parks Canada shuttle to downtown Banff is free from 10:30 am โ 5:30 pm, August 1 โ September 4, 2023.
-Outside of these dates and times, you can take Roam Transit Route 6 to Banff or Lake Minnewanka.
+If you can’t find parking in the town of Banff (or don’t want to drive around looking), park at the Lake Minnewanka Park & Ride (Google Maps pin) on Lake Minnewanka Scenic Drive and take Roam Transit Route 6 into Banff for free!
+Note: Only the outbound ride is free.
+See Parks Canada | Getting around the Banff area for more info.

 Getting Around the Town of Banff with Roam Transit and Parks Canada